RLD-JL/Just-Listen/README.md

 - Different themes
 - No data leaves your phone, other than the calls to get information from Audius APIs

+## WARNING ⚠️
+Currently with the available version on google play store there is an issue with a jetpack compose library that is making the app crash.
+I found a temporary work around.
+But it will take a while to get it on Google Play Store.
+Before the fix gets available, I suggest not creating your own playlists.

 ## Technologies
 - Kotlin Multiplatform Mobile
 - SQLDelight